dell/csm-docs/content/docs/partners/docker.md

 On MKE-based clusters, kubectl may not be installed by default, it is important that kubectl is installed prior to the installation of the driver.

-The worker nodes on MKE-backed clusters may run any of the OSs which we support with upstream clusters.
+The worker nodes on MKE-backed clusters may run any of the OS which we support with upstream clusters.

 ## MKE UI Examples